 Savannah can boast of 22 squares that allow for shade and rest.
 None are alike; some, like Ellis Square, have been re-envisioned to suit the metropolitan area where they’re located, while others, like Columbia Square, are quiet havens available to those who stumble upon them.
 It’s greenery among bricks and tiles.
 Explore them all and become enchanted.

 The land that was once the burial place for residents of a young Savannah now lays rightfully preserved in the heart of the Historic District, where it combines Georgia’s past and its Southern beauty.
-Colonial Park Cemetery contains more than 9,000 graves, although not as many headstones remain, and is dotted with benches, family mausoleums and historic graves – Button Gwinnett, a Georgia native who signed the Declaration of Independence, rests there, as well as Edward Green Malbone, a renowned painter of miniatures.
+Colonial Park Cemetery contains more than 9,000 graves.
+It is dotted with benches, family mausoleums and historic graves.
+Button Gwinnett, a Georgia native who signed the Declaration of Independence, rests there.
 It’s the perfect stroll in the park for an avid history buff.

 Whatever you’re looking for in Savannah, from nightlife to unique restaurants, you’ll find it on Broughton Street.
 Here, local boutiques and well-known retailers sit right next to each other, for visitors and locals to enjoy.

 Since the 1700s, this charming four-block area has been Savannah’s commercial peak.
 The rehabilitated warehouses and shop fronts feel like an old marketplace, where farmers would have sold their produce and horses would have smoothed the land with their hooves – well, the horses are still there, gorgeously tall and ready to provide you with a carriage ride around the Historic District.
 City Market offers live entertainment, easy dining, a thriving nightlife and snacks, for you and your pet.